ECPGPP/framer/README.md

 *It would certainly be better if those keys once pressed lead to nothing as an action.*

-## Current configuration & environment
+## Current configuration & environment:
 > What is the technical context of the problem?
 A list could be a well-describing format.
 It should include as many meaningful information as possible, such as the Operating System, the softwares that could interact or get in the way.

 ---